CODAIT/spark-netezza/README.md

 ## Usage

-### Specifying Dependencies
+### Specify Package

+Spark-netezza connector is a registered package on [spark-packages site](http://spark-packages.org/), so it supports command line option `--packages` to resolve maven dependencies.
 You can use spark-shell, spark-sql, pyspark or spark-submit based on your scenario to invoke spark-netezza connector.
 Dependency on netezza jdbc driver needs to be provided.

 For example, for spark-shell:

-    spark-shell --jars /path/to/spark-netezza-assembly-0.1.jar --driver-class-path /path/to/nzjdbc.jar
+    spark-shell --packages com.ibm.SparkTC:spark-netezza_2.10:0.1.1 --driver-class-path /path/to/nzjdbc.jar

-If you prefer not to use the fat jar, an extra dependency flag needs to be set:

-    --packages org.apache.commons:commons-csv:1.2

 ### Data Sources API